Aims and Board

 Provide strategic leadership across the Personal Finance Sector in respect of professional dealings with clients and prospective clients in vulnerable circumstances, helping to promote the concept of a ‘safe pair of hands’ in terms of both attitude, approach, business processes and outcomes.

 Create a programme of work by soliciting the support of subject matter experts to help create a body of relevant educational material and ‘opinion pieces’ (held within the Resource Library)

 Engage constructively with others including regulators and relevant Parliamentary Groups to influence change

-The Steering Group of the Financial Vulnerability Taskforce consists of the following members:
+The Board of the Financial Vulnerability Taskforce consists of the following Directors: